ieiei/ianvei/rust-for-rustaceans/9 UNSAFE CODE.md

 **Panics**

 An important and often overlooked aspect of ensuring that code using unsafe operations is safe is that the code must also be prepared to handle panics.
 In particular, as we discussed briefly in Chapter 5, Rust’s default panic handler on most platforms will not crash your program on a panic but will instead *unwind* the current thread.
-An unwinding panic effec- tively drops everything in the current scope, returns from the current func- tion, drops everything in the scope that enclosed the function, and so on, all the way down the stack until it hits the first stack frame for the current thread.
+An unwinding panic effectively drops everything in the current scope, returns from the current func- tion, drops everything in the scope that enclosed the function, and so on, all the way down the stack until it hits the first stack frame for the current thread.
 If you don’t take unwinding into account in your unsafe code, you may be in for trouble.
 For example, consider the code in Listing 9-6, which tries to efficiently push many values into a Vec at once.

 ```
 impl<T: Default> Vec<T> {